ederign/uberfire-docs/docs/tutorial/createUfTasks.md

 ![gwt build](gwt-console.png)

 Click on "Launch Default Browser" to open your Uberfire App.
-Log in as admin (Username) with admin (as Password).
-You should see our Hello World.
+Log in with the username "admin" and the password "admin".
+You should see our Hello World screen!

 ![app start](appStart.png)